MuhammadHammadHussain/CERN-BOT/docs/source/Autonomous Navigation of Mobile Robots.rst

 Algorithm Comparison Table
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-All three algorithms were tested in a controlled simulated environment using Gazebo which results in following parameters while navigation from Point A to Point B i.e. from start to end as shared in figure above:
+All three algorithms were tested in a controlled simulated environment using Gazebo for different 2D occupancy maps which results in following parameters while navigation from Point A to Point B i.e. from start to end:

 +-------------+----------------------+------------------------+------------------+
 | Algorithm   | Path Length (m)      | Computation Time (ms) | Nodes Explored    |